 While the lower sections of these poles are carbon, the upper sections look like aluminum.
 We took the poles completely apart and looked inside, and the inside of the top shaft looks shiny, as though it's made of fiberglass.
 That said, Cascade Mountain Tech lists the shaft material as 100% Carbon Fiber, so we'll take their word for it.
 The tips are not replaceable, but the entire lower pole shaft can be replaced if the tips wear out.

 The Cascade poles come with four different tips — boots, mud baskets, snow baskets, and small tips.
 The boot would be useful if hiking in the Utah desert since poles work best with a rubber tip protector when hiking on slick rock trails.

 Other hikers have used them when trail running and on day and multi-day hikes.
 We might be hesitant to use them on hikes abroad, such as two to three-week treks in Nepal, where, if a pole broke, it would be challenging to repair the pole and may be hard to replace during the trip.

-There's no question that the Mountain Tech poles are an excellent value, especially considering the included interchangeable tips.
+There's no question that the Cascade Mountain Tech poles are an excellent value, especially considering the included interchangeable tips.
 These poles are less than half the cost of many mid-range poles and a quarter the cost of our most expensive contenders.
-If you just need a basic trekking pole without too many bells and whistles and you're not looking to break the bank, this could be the one for you.
+If you just need a basic trekking pole without too many bells and whistles and you're not looking to break the bank, this is a great pole.